smartdevicelink/sdl_evolution/proposals/0091-SDLScreen-SDLWindow-Projection.md

 SDLCarWindow leverages SDLStreamingMediaManager and SDLTouchManager to hide the management of video projection and touch event handling from the app developer.
 For apps which use only UIKit derived UI elements, no SDL specific code is necessary.
 [1]

+SDLTouchManager is embellished to invoke view actions based on remote touch events.

 **Application Interface**

 The video projection interface is exposed to the application as a UIScreen object representing a virtual external display.
 The external view is separate from the view rendered on the device's LCD.
 This allows the developer to optionally forego the lock screen, instead displaying a different interface on the device than what is projected onto the head unit.